Cubs walk off over Indians on consecutive HBPs

 Báez manufactured an insurance run in the eighth.
 He walked, stole second and came around to score after catcher Sandy León’s throw went into center.
 Baez never hesitated, rounding third and beating Cleveland’s relay.

-Happ doubled to center for the Cubs in the fifth and scored on Bryant’s single.
+Ian Happ doubled to center for the Cubs in the fifth and scored on Bryant’s single.
 Rizzo followed with an RBI double to tie the game at 3.

 Lindor had three hits and four RBIs, including a run-scoring double during a two-run third.
 He was later thrown out at home by right fielder Jason Heyward on José Ramírez’s flyout.